serialphotog/NOAA-Animator/Readme.md

 **NOTE:** Each rendered gif will be placed within its own subdirectory within this path.
 The name of this subdirectory is the same as the code-name used by NOAA.
 A list of these codes can be found below.

+## NOAA_ANIMATE_FRAME_DELAY

+The delay between each frame in the resulting GIF animation.
+This is measured in ticks.
+A GIF has 100 ticks/second, so a value of 100 is 1 second and 50 is 1/2 of a second.

 ## The Various Map Types

 Each map type has two configuration options associated with it.